-Dr Sue Thomson is the Director of the Educational Monitoring and Research Division and the Research Director for the Australian Surveys Research Program at the Australian Council for Educational Research.
+Dr Sue Thomson is the Deputy CEO (Research), the Director of the Educational Monitoring and Research Division and the Research Director for the Australian Surveys Research Program at the Australian Council for Educational Research.

-Dr Thomson's research at ACER has involved extensive analysis of large-scale national and international data sets - the Longitudinal Surveys of Australian Youth (LSAY), as well as TIMSS and PISA.
-In more recent work she has collaborated on projects involving analysis of the longitudinal data collection associated with PISA 2003.
-She has experience with a wide range of complex statistical procedures, including cluster analysis, discriminant analysis and multi-level modelling.
+Dr Thomson's research at ACER has involved extensive analysis of large-scale national and international data sets - the Longitudinal Surveys of Australian Youth (LSAY), as well as TIMSS, PISA and PIRLS.
+In more recent work she has collaborated on projects involving analysis of the longitudinal data collection associated with PISA.

 Dr Thomson joined ACER in 1998 and spent a number of years as a member of the Longitudinal Surveys of Australian Youth project team.